hasselmann-click/myblog/articles/devcontainers-nextjs-windows11.md

 Normally the dev container adopts the git config from its host, and it does so here too, but in this case this means the Linux distro rather than Windows[^5].

- ## Conclusion
+### Conclusion
+Finally I was able to start working on the Next.js tutorial.
+In the future, when working with dev containers, I will keep the following two points mind:
+- Use the Linux file system for your source files
+- Use lower case names for your projects when working with npm

 Running containers on Windows for development is made easy thanks to the open container specification and the Windows subsystem for Linux.
 Now my development environments live inside the repositories for which they are actually used, which keeps my devices neat and clean and invites to experiment more with other tech stacks.
-All another device really needs to start working on it is VS Code and a container runtime.
+And now all another device really needs to start working on it is VS Code and a container runtime.

 Thank you for reading and happy coding!

-## Sources
+## Remarks & Sources

 [^1]: [Dev Containers: Getting Started - Code With Engineering Playbook (microsoft.github.io)](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/devcontainers/#:~:text=Experience%20with%20Docker-,What%20are%20dev%20containers,-%3F)
 [^2]: I put "locally" in quotes, because if you are using local containerization, technically it is still installed on your machine although logically separated